MonsterGirl’s 150 Days of Classic Horror #99 The Man Who Laughs 1928 & The Unknown 1927

 In recent years, in the contemporary horror genre assailed by rampant body violation and disfigurement (torture porn), there’s a host of horror films that include faces slashed from ear to ear but don’t give reference nor credit to Hugo’s character.
 The slashed face is common in 21st-century films, yet Gwynplaine is the earliest archetypal Gothic figure as a tragic hero.
 The true-life Black Dahlia murder in the 1940s is the next time a face is literally slashed from ear to ear.
 And we see this sardonic grin outside of horror films, in V for Vendetta (2005).

 Ironically, Frankenstein’s monster and Gwynplaine have been the two classical figures in Gothic horror literature, and film adaptations are not unlikely due to the contributions of Boris Karloff and Conrad Veidt’s striking and soulful performances of their characters.
 It consistently breaks my heart every time I re-watch their presence on screen.
-Gwynplaine’s face is unusually arresting and his expressive eyes are absolutely heart-wrenching.
+Gwynplaine’s face is unusually arresting, and his expressive eyes are absolutely heart-wrenching.
 It’s evocative without a word spoken.
 Perhaps the only comparison to this is Lon Chaney Sr.’s Quasimodo.
 Each is similarly tied to the other as tragic, misunderstood, as either an error of nature or a trespass of man on nature.
 They are prisoners in their bodies, hated by outsiders, in love with women they wish they could have, and all gentle souls within, and we ache for them to be released.
-As Shelley’s Frankenstein’s monster, asks, “Why did you create me?”
-And just as Gwynplaine cannot change his immortal grimace we cannot look away from him but embrace him as a whole man.
+As Shelley’s Frankenstein’s monster asks, “Why did you create me?”
+And just as Gwynplaine cannot change his immortal grimace, we cannot look away from him but embrace him as a whole man.

 The striking coincidence that the great Jack Pierce did the time-consuming painstaking makeup for Karloff’s Frankenstein’s monster, years after creating the eternal smile on Conrad Veidt’s face is not lost on me.
-I find it a quite natural succession of events.
+I find it quite a natural succession of events.

 THE COSTUMES

-The magnificent costuming with historical accuracy for the time period designed by Vera West and David Cox adds to the atmosphere and pageantry of the extravagant beauty of the picture.
+The magnificent costuming with historical accuracy for the time period, designed by Vera West and David Cox, adds to the atmosphere and pageantry of the extravagant beauty of the picture.

 THE SCORE

 The Berklee College of Music Silent Film Orchestra’s collaborative efforts brought Hugo’s story, Leni’s direction, and the actors’ performances to a whole other level of feeling.
 Lyrical, playful, dynamic, ominous, or poignantly beautiful.
 The music uses strings, woodwinds, piano, flutes, tympani, harps, and bowed upright bass to represent certain characters in the film, brilliantly accentuating the scenarios and each scene’s moods.
-Dea and Gwynplaine’s lover’s theme is particularly poignant.
+Dea and Gwynplaine’s lovers’ theme is particularly poignant.

 As a musician, I recognized the musical themes of the motifs used.
-The theme for the lovers — Gwynplaine’s and Deas, symbolizes their immortal love.
+The theme for the lovers — Gwynplaine and Dea– symbolizes their immortal love.
 As Sonia Coronado explains in her informative essay (another extra included in the lovely booklet that comes with the Flicker Alley Blu-ray/DVD) the scoring was divided into seven reels, 15 minutes each as the film is almost 2 hours.
 They had a list of themes representing each main character.
 It’s extraordinary how an entire class of music students took their own sections of music and came together at the end to piece the fabric of the full story like a tapestry.
 That confluence works so beautifully.
 One complete score was written by seven composers.

 THE STUDIO:

-In the 1920s Universal Studios was trying to compete with the more successful studios of the time period.
+In the 1920s, Universal Studios was trying to compete with the more successful studios of the time period.
 Paramount and MGM had higher budgets.
 Universal needed something impressive to rescue their studio.
 Something on a grand scale, like the success they had with The Hunchback of Notre Dame (1923) with Lon Chaney.
 Chaney started his career in 1912 at Universal as a stagehand and an occasional extra, ultimately becoming The Man of a Thousand Faces, doing over 150 roles with his extraordinary makeup treatments.
-The President of Universal, Carl Laemmle, along with Duc’d’Ayen representing La Sociéte Générale des Films decided to collaborate on a Franco-American co-production of The Man Who Laughs based on Victor Hugo’s harrowing and horrifying novel about a young boy whose claim to nobility is stolen and his face mutilated in an eternal grimace as revenge for the sins of the father.
-This production was done in the ‘Super Jewel’ unit of Universal, devoted to higher budget films they wanted to make spectacles.
+The President of Universal, Carl Laemmle, along with Duc’d’Ayen representing La Société Générale des Films decided to collaborate on a Franco-American co-production of The Man Who Laughs based on Victor Hugo’s harrowing and horrifying novel about a young boy whose claim to nobility is stolen and his face mutilated in an eternal grimace as revenge for the sins of the father.
+This production was done in the ‘Super Jewel’ unit of Universal, devoted to higher budget films, they wanted to make spectacles.

-The studio had a strong response to their 1926 release of the French-produced Les Miserable (1923), Victor Hugo’s best-loved work.
+The studio had a strong response to their 1926 release of the French-produced Les Misérables (1923), Victor Hugo’s best-loved work.
 To the executives at Universal, the character of Gwynplaine had much in common with that of the other Hugo character, Quasimodo, played by Chaney in Universal’s success of 1923.

 Let me just quickly say that there are two absolutely powerful moments in The Man Who Laughs.
 My two favorite scenes are:

 2nd — One of the most poignant and well-orchestrated sequences is when the Theatre troupe of clowns try to pretend that there’s an audience waiting to see The Laughing Man, the show must go on, trying to prevent Dea from learning that Gwynplaine has been taken to the torture chamber until Barkilphedro shows up and announces that he’s dead.
-For the actors, it is what is not said, and how the scene manages to come together that is superbly coordinated.
+For the actors, it is what is not said, and how the scene manages to come together, that is superbly coordinated.

 Continue reading “Flicker Alley and Universal Pictures Present Paul Leni’s The Man Who Laughs (1928) The Tortured Smile “Hear how they laugh at me.
 Nothing but a clown!””